CoderSufiyan/CoderSufiyan/README.md

-Senior Software Engineer - open to new roles
+Senior Software Engineer - open to new roles and relocation